 - Make sure to drain the excess liquid before mixing the onion with the ground meat.
 If the mixture is too wet, you'll end up with a soggy pita sandwich.

-- Use good quality pita bread that is not too thin or flimsy, otherwise, they may not hold up when you stuff them with the meat.
+- Use good quality pita bread that is not too thin or flimsy, otherwise, it may not hold up when you stuff it with the meat.

-- Optionally, mix pinenuts into the filling before stuffing the arayes.
+- Optionally, mix roasted pinenuts into the filling before stuffing the arayes.

-If you enjoy this stuffed pita bread recipe, you may like these other recipes too!
+If you enjoy this stuffed pita bread recipe, you may want to try these related recipes!

 Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟rating in the recipe card below & a review in the comments section further down the page.